|

 PORTION SIZE:

-Check the portion recommendations on your food, and use a
+Check the portion recommendations on your food and use a

-measuring cup.
-But to fine-tune your feeding to the needs of your cat,
+real measuring cup.
+Also feel free to fine-tune your feeding to the needs of your cat.
+Here are some general guidelines.

 First, look up the calorie content of

 your cat food.
-Often this is not on the label, but it's usually
+Often this is not on the label but it's usually

 cat's daily caloric requirement.